-In addition to these options, it is also worth considering a manuscript assessment service.
+However, in addition to these options, it is also worth considering a manuscript assessment service.
 Manuscript assessments provide the kind of holisitc editorial feedback that will kickstart the writing process.

-In this article, you’ll discover details of what a manuscript assessment entails; you’ll find out the pros and cons of the service and learn if a manuscript assessment is right for you and your book.
+In this article, you’ll discover details of what manuscript assessment services entail; you’ll find out the pros and cons of the service and learn if a manuscript assessment is right for you and your book.

-While developmental and copy editing provide detailed action-focused feedback, a manuscript assessment is designed to give a holistic assessment of what is working, but more importantly, what is not and what needs to be changed.
+While developmental and copy editing provide detailed action-focused feedback, professional manuscript assessment services are designed to give a holistic assessment of what works for a writer, but more importantly, what is not and what needs to be changed.

 In other words, a manuscript appraisal, or manuscript assessment, is a paid service (often based on your book's word count) that assesses a piece of creative work, either in part or in full (depending on your budget and needs), and provides feedback.

-A manuscript assessment (also known as a critique, appraisal, or a structural report) is where a professional editor/assessor reads your manuscript as a whole, paying close attention to your story’s structure, character development, plot development, pace, setting, consistency etc. Manuscript assessments provide a writer with the chance to get professional feedback at an affordable price.
+A manuscript assessment (also known as a critique, appraisal, or structural report) is where a professional editor/assessor reads your manuscript as a whole, paying close attention to your story’s structure, character development, plot development, pace, setting, consistency etc. Manuscript assessments provide a writer with the chance to get professional feedback at an affordable price.